Homeschool in Texas 2025 | Intent, Curriculum, Diplomas

 If your child has never been enrolled in a public school, you are not required to provide any Notice of Intent.

-If your child is enrolled in a public school, you must send a letter of withdrawal to your county superintendent stating your intent to homeschool.
+If your child is enrolled in a public school, you must send a letter of withdrawal to your school district stating your intent to homeschool.
 It’s important to send the letter before withdrawing your child from school to prevent your student from becoming truant.

 Attendance